It’s that time of year again! Where did summer go?! No more vacay — it’s time to get organized!

-It’s that time of year again!
-How did summer go by so fast?
-If you’re like me, you’re thinking it’s also time to get organized.
-I’ve decided — this is my year!
-This is my year to start REALLY using my planner, not just for recording lists and what I did for the day.
+This time last year I decided to start REALLY using my planner — not just for recording lists and what I did for the day.
 But to REALLY plan my life, my year, my days!
-Want to join me?

-My goal?
-To turn my journey into a Year-Long-Planner Challenge and to encourage you to share it with me.
-Just maybe, the accountability of going public could push me (and you) to succeed!
-If you’re up for a challenge this year — one to get your life in order and stop procrastinating on dreams, goals, and responsibilities — please join me!
+I turned my journey into a Year-Long-Planner Challenge and encouraged my readers to share it with me.
+The accountability of going public pushed me (and you) to succeed!
+If you’re up for a challenge this year — to get your life in order and stop procrastinating on dreams, goals, and responsibilities — please join me again this year!

 Resources To Help You Get Organized

-I’ve tried lots of planners over the years, and I’m finally narrowing down what actually works for me.
+I’ve tried lots of planners over the years and I finally narrowed them down to what actually works for me.
 Read this post to find out the benefits of using a planner — and this post to see several different planner styles and how they might fit your needs and personality.
-The key is finding what works for you!
-The sky’s the limit online — hundreds of creative ideas for organizing your dreams and goals.
-In future posts, I’ll highlight information from experts in goal setting and planning, so you can find what fits your personality.

 The Big Happy Planner